alphagov/govuk-developer-docs/source/manual/run-ab-test.html.md

 ### Decide how the variants should be split

+**Bear in mind that users who have not opted in to analytics cookies will not be assigned to a variant by Fastly and will not have a cookie set.**

 A higher percentage on your B variant will reduce the time that you need to run the test.
 Your performance analyst can help here.